-ASU provides a limited scholarship to some who enroll in the ASU-USA Pathways Program.
+ASU provides a limited scholarship to some who enroll in the ASU-USA Pathways Program, including the Extended Pathways program.
 Your application for the program is also your application for the scholarship.
 If you qualify for the ASU-USA Pathways Diversity Scholarship, you will be notified at the time of your admission to the program*.
 The scholarship will be awarded upon enrollment in the program, directly to your ASU Account to be applied to your tuition and fees.

 The scholarship award is distributed in the following amounts:

 If you are a 3-term Pathways student, you will receive the following award amounts**:

 Fall Semester: $3,600

 Summer Semester: $1,300